 You can also add baking soda to the Vinegar and water mixture to prepare an extra strong descaling solution.

 Some Useful Tips for cleaning Cuisinart coffee maker

 - Always use filtered water with vinegar because direct tap water may add other mineral deposits inside the machine to further complex the cleaning process.

-- After Descaling, allow the decenter to reach room temperature before filling it with cold water because sudden adding cold water cause drastic temperature change that can cause the carafe glass to crack or shatter.
+- After Descaling, allow the carafe to reach room temperature before filling it with cold water because suddenly adding cold water causes a drastic temperature change that can cause the carafe glass to crack or shatter.

-- Make sure not to use concentrated vinegar solution (use dilute solution) because it further creates a problem in neutralizing the smell of vinegar.
+- Do not use concentrated vinegar solution (use dilute solution) because it can become difficult to neutralize the smell of concentrated vinegar.

 Frequently Asked Question

-How to turn off the clean light on my Cuisinart coffee maker?
+how to turn off the clean light on the Cuisinart coffee maker

 Sometimes even after properly cleaning and descaling the machine, the clean light won’t go off in the Cuisinart Coffee Maker.

 In that case, try running the descaling cycle 2-3 times more.
 There may be extra minerals in your coffeemaker that weren’t removed during the first cycle.

 If the light is still on consult with a professional from Cuisinart support.